 The Corporation entered into an amortizing Interest Rate Swap ("IRS") with CIBC on January 31, 2017.
 The IRS is amortizing (being paid down) at the same rate as Credit Facility B. Both Credit Facility B and the IRS will be retired effective February 1, 2027.
 The IRS is an interest rate hedging instrument against CIBC Credit Facility B (identified in note 7) and has the effect of locking in the interest rate associated with Credit Facility B at 2.414%.
-As a stand-alone financial instrument, CIBC provides a month-end "fair market value" ("FMV") associated with the IRS.
-The FMV for the IRS is an asset of \$548 (2021 - \$75 liability).
-The interest rate swap is classified as a Level 2 in the hierarchy.
+As a stand-alone financial instrument, CIBC provides a month-end fair market value ("FMV") associated with the IRS.
+The fair market value for the IRS is an asset of \$344 (2022 - \$548 Asset).
+The interest rate swap is classified as Level 2 in the hierarchy.